Handles

 Handles are the connection points on nodes in React Flow.
 Our built-in nodes include one source and one target handle, but you can customize your nodes with as many different handles as you need.

-Creating a Node with Handles
+Creating a node with handles

-To create a custom node with handles, you can use the <Handle />
+To create a custom node with handles, you

-component provided by React Flow.
-This component allows you to define source and target handles for your custom nodes.
-Here’s an example of how to implement a custom node with two handles:
+your custom nodes.
+Here’s an example of how to implement a custom node with two

 import { Handle } from '@xyflow/react';